digital-asset/docs.daml.com/README.md

 ## Questions

-If you have any questions or comments about these instructions, please reach out to the `#product-docs` channel, mentioning @Yves, on Slack.
+If you have questions or comments about these instructions, please reach out to the `#product-docs` channel on Slack.

 Thank you :blush: